China Global Investment Tracker

-The China Global Investment Tracker is the only comprehensive data set covering China’s global investment and construction activity.
-Inaugurated in 2005, the CGIT now includes approximately 1,750 large transactions across energy, real estate, high-tech, and other industries, as well as more than 170 troubled transactions.
-The full list of transactions, including the amount, the parent investor, the host country, and the sector, is available for public use with the proper citation.
-The tracker is published by the American Enterprise Institute and the Heritage Foundation.
+The China Global Investment Tracker (CGIT) is the only comprehensive public data set covering China’s global investment and construction, which are documented both separately and together.
+Inaugurated in 2005, the CGIT now includes over 3,300 large transactions across energy, transportation, real estate, and other industries, as well as 300 troubled transactions.
+The full list, with the amount, Chinese parent company, host country, and sector, is available for public use with the proper citation.
+The tracker is published by the American Enterprise Institute.

 Worldwide Chinese Investments & Construction

-- The double-edged sword of China’s global investment success, Derek Scissors, AEI
+- China’s global business footprint shrinks, Derek Scissors, AEI

 - More work by Derek Scissors

 THE CHINA GLOBAL INVESTMENT TRACKER IS PUBLISHED BY THE AMERICAN ENTERPRISE INSTITUTE AND THE HERITAGE FOUNDATION.